33 Types of Ants in South Carolina

 27. Florida Carpenters Ant

-The Florida carpenters ant is a species that is more prevalent on the east coast but can be found in some parts of South Carolina.
+The Florida carpenter ant is a species that is more prevalent on the East Coast but can be found in some parts of South Carolina.
 Its Latin name translates to little flower ant, which reflects its coloration.

-These ants are often confused with pavement ants because they both have black bodies and redheads and thoraxes, but their abdomens are different colors.
+These ants are often confused with pavement ants because they have black bodies, redheads, and thoraxes, but their abdomens are different colors.

 Going further, Florida carpenter ants have reddish-orange abdomens, while the pavement ants have black abdomens.
 The appearance of the two species also differs, as pavement ants have sparse hairs all over their body.

-While Florida carpenters ants, which are types of ants in South Carolina, lack hair and have a shiny exoskeleton.
+Florida carpenters, which are a type of ant in South Carolina, lack hair and have shiny exoskeletons.

 28. Reddish Carpenters Ant